HEPATITIS B VACCINATION, POST EXPOSURE EVALUATION & FOLLOW UP

 When applicable, percutaneous injuries from contaminated sharps will be recorded and maintained in the Department of Environmental Health & Radiation Safety.
 Each incident will include at least:

 If a copy is requested by anyone, it must have any personal identifiers removed from the report.

 To assist the healthcare professional we will forward any documents that are requested, including the following:

 After the consultation, the physician or health care professional provides our facility with a written opinion evaluating the exposed employee's situation.
 In keeping with this process, emphasis on confidentiality, the written opinion will contain only the following information:

 All other findings or diagnosis will remain confidential and will not be included in the written report.

-The Consulting Health Care Professional and the Human Resources Department are responsible for maintaining medical records on our employees.
-This information will include the following:
+The Consulting Health Care Professional and the Human Resources Department maintain medical records on our employees.

 |University of the Sciences in Philadelphia 600 South Forty-third Street Philadelphia, PA 19104-4495 phone: 215-596-8800 email: firstname.lastname@example.org|